 The President of First Busey (BUSE) is Buying Shares

-Following Robin Elliott’s last BUSE Buy transaction on September 16, 2015, the stock climbed by 6.8%.
-This recent transaction increases Robin Elliott’s holding in the company by 1.66% to a total of $2.81 million.
+In addition to Robin Elliott, 6 other BUSE executives reported Buy trades in the last month.
+Following this transaction Robin Elliott’s holding in the company was increased by 2.45% to a total of $2.61 million.

 See today’s analyst top recommended stocks >>